 You Were Falsely Accused of Assault

 False accusations are unfortunately common in the legal system in California.
 You may be subjected to a false accusation for a number of reasons.
-Your lawyer can focus on building a case to show that you are innocent if you are facing assault on a public official charges that have no basis in fact.
+Your lawyer can focus on building a case to show that you are innocent if you are facing an assault on a public official charge that has no basis in fact.

 Build a Defense Against Assault on a Public Official Accusations